andrewdyer/react-feature-toggler/README.md

 Licensed under MIT.
 Totally free for private or commercial projects.

+## ✨ Introduction

+React Feature Toggler is a lightweight and easy-to-use library for managing feature flags in your React applications.
+It allows you to enable or disable features without deploying new code, making it easier to test and roll out new features incrementally.

 ## 🚀 Getting Started

 To install this package use npm: